Then, what is DevOps?

 - It might be possible, soon enough, that DevOps engineers will access or control as end-users.

 - It is now becoming a trend to hire an IT professional with DevOps expertise.
-According to a survey by Linux, it was found that 25% of the employers require DevOps expertise.

 - This practice is going to last long hence, the corporations have got no choice but to evolve!
 However, mainstreaming of DevOps notion can take 5-10 years.